ncecere/open_model_gateway/user_docs/api-keys.md

 - **Scope**: determines which tenant receives usage and budget accounting.

 Key limits cannot exceed tenant-level caps.
 Tenant caps cannot exceed global defaults.
+If a tenant member has a member-level budget, any keys they issue are capped by that budget.

 ## Use an API Key